jonathanfishbein1/complex-numbers/README.md

 ## Summary

-A module to define complex number and basic arithmetic operations on them
+A module to define complex numbers and basic arithmetic operations on them

 Examples of complex numbers